 6. Utilize Tree Branches

-Another great use for the festoon lights we’ve mentioned before is draping them from tree branches to create an ethereal glow.
+A great use for outdoor fairy lights is draping them from tree branches to create an ethereal glow.
 If you have a tree near your outdoor dining furniture, the branches can also be used to hang outdoor pendant lights which will offer a brighter light for al fresco dining.

 Not only are well-lit pathways essential in any garden but by creating a glow in these areas they give your garden a subtle magical quality that invites you to explore where the path leads.
-With many path lights solar powered, they are one of the most hassle-free lighting options and are often attached to stakes that easily stick in the ground so they can be moved around as needed too.
+With so many solar-powered lights to choose from, they are one of the most hassle-free exterior lighting options and are often attached to stakes that easily stick in the ground so they can be moved around as needed.

 8. Use Uplights and Downlights to Enhance Wall Textures